-Refreezing cooked smoked salmon is completely safe.
+You can refreeze smoked salmon only if you properly thaw it in the refrigerator.
 For raw marinated smoked salmon, check for the ingredients before wrapping it.
-Methods like flash-freezing and vacuum-sealing enable you to refreeze salmon safely with minimum loss of flavor.
-It is recommended not to refreeze salmon more than once as repeated thawing and refreezing spoils the food.
+Methods like flash-freezing and vacuum-sealing enable you to refreeze smoked salmon safely with minimum loss of flavor.

 Table of Contents

 Is It Safe To Refreeze Smoked Salmon?

 Smoked salmon is prepared through methods like smoking, curing by rubbing salt, sugar, and other spices onto the fresh fish, and marinating the fish in a mixture containing different ingredients.
 So, you get smoked salmon rich in taste and texture.

 Also, how well the cured salmon refreezes depends upon the type of salmon you are trying to refreeze.
 Therefore before getting started with the refreezing process, here are four common types of smoked salmon: